-- Board must first decide to hold emergency meeting by vote of two-thirds of members to which board is entitled (include authorized but vacant positions) - Must meet criteria in section 92-8, HRS, either: - when "imminent peril to the public health, safety, or welfare," or because of an "unanticipated event" and board must take action. - because of an "unanticipated event" and board must take action.
-For an unanticipated event, the Attorney General must concur (even for county boards). - File board's findings justifying emergency meeting with emergency agenda as set forth in section 2 above (but without the 6-day notice requirement).
+- Board must first decide to hold emergency meeting by vote of two-thirds of members to which board is entitled (include authorized but vacant positions) - Must meet criteria in section 92-8, HRS, either: - $\circ~$ when "imminent peril to the public health, safety, or welfare," or - because of an "unanticipated event" and board must take action.
+For an unanticipated event, the Attorney General must - For an unanticipated event, the Attorney Generconcur (even for county boards). - File board's findings justifying emergency meeting with emergency agenda as set forth in section 2 above (but without the 6-day notice requirement).